 Foreign candidates will be expected to have a basic knowledge of Italian.

-Training posts are unremunerated, do not confer any qualification, and do not entitle the trainee to any form of preference for employment at the Directorate of the Vatican Museums.
+Training posts are unremunerated, do not confer any qualification, and do not entitle the trainee to any form of preference for employment at the Directorate of the Museums and Cultural Heritage.